fvettore/PHP-AS400-isql-wrapper/README.md

 ####Introduction####

-As reported elsewhere Iseries IBM ODBC drivers are badly implemented and causes segmentation fault on NULL returned values with PHP-ODBC.
+As reported elsewhere Iseries IBM ODBC 64 bit drivers are badly implemented and causes segmentation fault on NULL returned values with PHP-ODBC.
 Since command line isql (iusql for UNICODE) tools works perfectly I decided to build a light&simple PHP wraper to query AS400.